wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 Swift eschews unnecessary ceremony, such as needless punctuation - particular parenthesis.

 In the cases in question, these particular parenthesis do not provide any clarity - neither to humans nor the compiler.
 They are unintuitive and a source of frustration to users.
-While the presence of helpful compiler diagnostics and FixIts helps mitigate the impact when writing code, they do not help readers.
+While the presence of helpful compiler diagnostics and fix-its helps mitigate the impact when writing code, they do not help readers.

-The parenthesis are not meaningful as even in their absence there is only one valid interpretation:

-1. From a technical perspective, `some P?` cannot mean `some Optional<P>` because that is syntactically invalid.
+The parenthesis are not meaningful as even in their absence there is only one valid interpretation: `some P?` cannot mean `some Optional<P>` because `Optional<P>` is not a valid generic constraint for a type parameter.
 Likewise for `some P!` and `some P.Type`.

-2. From an intent perspective, the result is the same no matter what ordering is chosen.  `some Optional<P>`, while not syntactically invalid, can still only be attempting one thing:  to declare an optional type of some P.

-    In fact, for the existential case the compiler already provides a FixIt to rewrite `any Optional<P>` as the surely intended `Optional<any P>`.
+When a programmer writes `some P?`, it is already clear without parenthesis that the intent is to write an optional type of `some P`.

+The compiler can already determine that `any P?` was intended to mean `(any P)?`, as evidenced by the fix-it provided with the error message for `any P?` that inserts the parenthesis.
 It is able to do this because there is no plausible ambiguity as to what the author intended.

-    Similarly for `some P.Type`, `Type` is a built-in member of _all_ types that is always concrete, so `some` and `any` can never apply to it.
-Thus the `some` or `any` prefix can logically only be intended for the `P`.
+For `some P.Type`, there is no semantic difference between `(some P).Type` and `some (P.Type)`.
+The existential type that representes any concrete metatype whose instance type conforms to `P` is already written as `any P.Type`; it's confusing that the opaque type that represents some concrete metatype whose instance type conforms to `P` cannot be written `some P.Type`.

 Part of the reason the current parenthesis requirement is confusing is that it is inconsistent with how concretely-typed cases work.
 Consider, for example: